 Table 4 – Standard Process Complex Projects Time Frames – Explanatory Notes

 Note 1.
 All days listed apply to Company Business Days.
 In addition, in the event information has been requested of the Interconnecting Customer, all application Time Frames shall commence the next Business Day following receipt of information from the Interconnecting Customer.
 Any delays caused by Interconnecting Customer will interrupt the applicable Time Frame.
 A Force Majeure Event, affecting either the Company or the Interconnecting Customer, shall suspend the applicable Time Frame(s).
-The provisions in Section 3.6(b)regarding Interconnection Application and Interconnecting Customer-requested Time Frame Extensions shall also suspend the Time Frames.
+The provisions in Section 3.6.2regarding Interconnection Application and Interconnecting Customer-requested Time Frame extensions shall also suspend the Time Frames.
 Pursuant to the above provisions, the Company shall withdraw an Interconnection Application as authorized by the Department.
 The Time Frames in Table 4 will be affected if ISO-NE determines that a system Impact Study is required.
-This will occur if the Interconnecting Customer’s Facility is greater than 5 MW and may occur if the Interconnecting Customer’s Facility is greater than 1 MW.
+This will occur if the Interconnecting Customer’s Facility is equal to or greater than 5 MW and may occur if the Interconnecting Customer’s Facility is greater than 1 MW.

 Note 2.
 Interconnection Applications that are evaluated under the Standard Process Complex Projects Time Frames are Facility Interconnection Applications that will require extensive System Modifications.